usnistgov/BallotDefinition/examples/interoperable_ballot_styles.md

 ## Viewing the Example Ballots

-The PDF files provided in this repository, named `physical_ballot_def_1.pdf`, `physical_ballot_def_2.pdf`, and `physical_ballot_def_3.pdf` respectively, represent ballots produced by Hart (`physical_ballot_def_1*`), ES&S (`physical_ballot_def_2*`) and as part of the [Ballot Definition Prototype](../Ballot_Definition_Prototype.pdf), (`physical_ballot_def_3*`).
+The files provided in this repository represent ballots produced by Hart (`physical_ballot_def_1*`), ES&S (`physical_ballot_def_2*`) voting systems and as part of the [Ballot Definition Prototype](../Ballot_Definition_Prototype.pdf), (`physical_ballot_def_3*`).
 Adobe Acrobat Reader or equivalent is required to view them and in order to render the XFDF annotations that overlay the ballot image.

+In order to view the annotation overlay, you may open the XFDF files directly.
+Each XFDF has a reference to the PDF it is intended to overlay, and Acrobat will automatically bring up the PDF and create the annotations.

 Target areas defined in the XML ballot definitions should be outlined in red and overlap those on the ballot.
 Mousing over a target area will display a snippet of ballot definition XML that is associated with it.
 This can also be viewed in the side panel by selecting View -> Tools -> Comment -> Open from the command bar.

 ## Ballot Definitions

 The visual format and features of a ballot are defined in a ballot definition XML file.
 Each of the PDFs is associated with a similarly-named XML file that describes it.
-In general, the files define three features of a ballot:
+In general, the files define four major sets of data:

 1. The format of a ballot,
-2. Information about contests, such selection options and rules,
+2. Information about contests, such selection and rules,
 3. The structure of a single ballot style, and
 4. Metadata about the ballot such as issuer and date of election.